Photo by Bob Schuppin

 At the end of the ride there’s a big post-pedal meal with food for vegetarians and meat-eaters at no additional charge.
 Gourmet?
 No. But we think you’ll be happy.

 Do we seem food obsessed?
 We are!
-Our menus change every year, but if it’s not incredible, we don’t serve it.
+Our menus change every year, but if it’s not wonderful, we don’t serve it.

 Compare all of this to what you were served on the last big bike ride you did.
 OK?
 OK.